NebelFox/SWDS/README.md

 # SWDS
 Software Development School Repository.
 For each task a separate project is created.
-Each project root folder contains README.md with the task number(s) it's for.
+Each project root folder contains README.md with number and description of the tast it's for.

 ### Navigation:
 - Task 1 - [Shop](https://github.com/NebelFox/SWDS/tree/master/Shop)